 Thanks!
 I started working in the fashion industry about 15 years ago now.
 I got a degree in fashion design, manufacture and promotion in England (where I’m from) and started working for large retailers, most of which are unknown in the US sadly, however you’ve probably heard of Zara and Boden.
 Over the years I’ve been lucky to be able to work in a variety of roles, including designer, buyer, pattern maker and garment technologist, to name a few!
 3 years ago I decided to take the leap and start my own business and have focused on helping small and startup fashion brands to launch and scale.
 This was really important to me, as when I started my own fashion business, there was so little information out there for small brands, which meant that as a new business owner I made a lot of mistakes when I was younger that I could have avoided.
 Plus, by having my own business I’m in a better position to help with making the fashion industry more ethical and sustainable.

-Tell us a bit about the different courses and services you offer–where would you recommend someone get started if they are interested in working with you?
+Tell us a bit about the different courses and services you offer–where would you recommend someone get started if they are starting a clothing brand?

 For people who are brand new, I’d suggest starting on my blog, as this has a lot of free articles and videos to help with the basics and it gives people an overview of what to expect as a fashion brand owner.
 For those who want more in depth step by step training on going from idea, to production and product sales, I have both a self-paced online course and 1-on-1 services.
 The services I offer are tailored to the client and can consist of strategy sessions, designs, done-for-you tech packs (that are used to manufacture products), marketing tips, or a mixture of those.

-What are your favorite parts of working with small business owners and helping them to launch a new product line?
+What are your favorite parts of working with small business owners and helping them to start a clothing brand?
 What does that process look like?

 There’s a lot of reasons why I love working with small brands, first off, it’s amazing to be able to play a part in what can be a life changing experience.
 Many people I work with are in day jobs they hate and it’s great to be able to help them transition into something they enjoy.
 It’s also nice to work across lots of areas of the fashion industry.
 When working for big companies, you normally just work in one small area, for example, you might design a top but have no say in the manufacture and what the end product comes out like.
 Whereas in a small business, you’re responsible for everything from start to finish and you can have a lot more control over your ideas and seeing them come to life.